 - No reactions of alkyne with regular biomolecule functionalities, e.g. hydroxy, amino and carboxy

 PolyAn can functionalize all the beads from our portfolio with the new 3D-Alkyne and 3D-Azide surfaces, respectively:

 - Multiplex bead populations with up to 25 peaks for flow cytometry and fluorescence imaging systems

-As part of our functionalization services PolyAn is now also offering the custom modification of beads with oligonucleotides or peptides.
-Please do not hesitate to contact us (email@example.com), if you have any questions regarding our products.
+As part of our functionalization services PolyAn is now also offering the custom modification of beads with oligonucleotides or peptides as well as 3D-MTZ (Methyltetrazine) and 3D-DBCO (Dibenzylcyclooctyne) surfaces, respectively.
+Please do not hesitate to contact us (firstname.lastname@example.org), if you have any questions regarding our products.
 We are looking forward to your inquiry.